 If you’ve registered your router with mydlink, you may log in to the mydlink web portal at www.mydlink.com to modify your router’s settings.

 Step 2: Log in to mydlink with your existing mydlink account and password.

 Step 3: Choose the router from My Devices.
 Go to the Settings tab.

-Step 4: Go to Basic Settings and click the down arrow to expand the section.
-Enter a new SSID in the Wi-Fi Network Name (SSID) field.
+Step 4: Go to Basic Settings and enter a new SSID in the Wi-Fi Network Name (SSID) field.

 Step 5: Click Save if you have made changes to the settings.

 Step 6: Click Yes to confirm that you would like to apply the new settings to the router.
 It will take at least 80 seconds to save the changes and reboot the router.